By Pamela Tarajcak

 When we first meet the couple, it is blatantly obvious that they are the couple that have something different about them that the other couples lacked.
 We have Nadine and Ed’s combative and adulterous union.
 We have the ice of the Martell marriage.
 We have the dysfunction of many of the other unions across Twin Peaks.
 But when we meet Garland and Betty, they have a physical intimacy that is truly lovely to behold.
 Just the simple way that Betty stands behind Garland while he’s reading the paper.
 They share the paper reading in the morning.
 Neither gets the paper first.
 They probably wait for the other to get up and read it together.
 There is that equality.

 Throughout season 1 it is proven they like spending time together.
 They join together for dinner and they go to the funeral together.
-Unlike the family dinner that we see in the Horne residence, where there’s everyone sullenly and silently in their corners..
+It is very unlike the family dinner that we see in the Horne residence, where there’s everyone sullenly and silently in their corners.
 The family dinner the Briggs have is around an intimate square table.
 No one sits at the head of this table because there is no head.
 Both Betty and Garland are equals in the marriage.
 Neither sits at the head of the table nor at the more servile position at the foot.
 When Major Briggs sent Bobby’s cigarette flying, Betty didn’t freak out like Sylvia did at Jerry’s interruption of dinner or the frequent troubled dinners at the Palmer house.
 She was calm at his outburst, probably knowing that these outbursts were so, so rare.
 She also knew that she had to “be there” for her son which was more important.
 The pre-funeral scene showed again, that Betty and Garland are generally placid people who deal with things calmly.
 More importantly, they seek therapy together when they are at the end of their ropes.
 Unlike many other troubled Twin Peaks couples who cover their troubles in a veneer of lies or outward perfection.
 When there’s trouble in the family, they seek out help and utilize it.

 In Season 2, the next time we hear of the couple’s marriage it’s when Betty talks to Coop and Harry when Garland had disappeared.
 Betty is calm.
 For such a classified job, it seems that Garland has told Betty quite a bit.
 That means that they trust each other.
 There are absolutely no secrets between the two of them.
 It also seems that Garland has disappeared for work related things before.
 It doesn’t worry Betty as she knows that his job is very, very important.
 Not only that, she knows him.
 It doesn’t preclude difficulties in the separation or in the marriage, “And there’s no manual for it.
 There’s certainly no manual to be married to it.”
 But they didn’t let the difficulties overwhelm them to the point where the difficulties overshadowed the joy of the marital state.